Sound Therapy: Calming Frequencies for Anxiety Relief

 Sound frequencies don’t “fix” anxiety.
 They can help create a relaxing and calm environment.
 This is similar to soft lighting, quiet music, or deep breathing.

-That’s why many people explore a Hertz frequency for anxiety as part of a broader self-care routine.
+That’s why many people explore a Hertz frequency for anxiety as part of a broader self-care routine, including frequencies for sleep.

 What Research Shows About Sound and Anxiety